Career Timeline of Connor McDavid: Major Achievements and Milestones

 2016: IIHF World Championship & World Cup of Hockey

-In 2016, McDavid joined the Canadian senior team for the IIHF World Championship, scoring his first goal in the gold-medal match against Finland.
+In 2016, McDavid joined the Canadian senior team for the IIHF World Championship, scoring a goal in the gold-medal match against Finland to secure the tournament win.
 He was also named captain of Team North America for the 2016 World Cup of Hockey.

-In 2016, McDavid won his first international gold medal since 2016 in a senior-level tournament.
+In 2016, McDavid won his first international gold medal at the IIHF World Championship after Canada shutout Finland 2-0.

 2016: Named Youngest Captain in NHL History

-On March 29, 2017, the Edmonton Oilers clinched a berth in the 2017 playoffs after defeating the Los Angeles Kings, ending a 10-year playoff drought for the team.
+On March 29, 2017, the Edmonton Oilers clinched a berth in the 2017 playoffs after defeating the Los Angeles Kings, ending a 10-year playoff drought.
+McDavid scored his first NHL postseason goal in the opening-round series.

 June 21, 2017: Cover Athlete for NHL 18